-Syria strikes signals a change for Trump
+Syria strike signals a change for Trump

 Russia might even see an advantage in the strike, said Andrew Tabler, a senior fellow at the Washington Institute.
 He notes the Russians have had "a hard time" getting Assad to the negotiating table with the Syrian opposition.
 Now, he said, they could use the strike to apply pressure, warning that the regime might be subject to more if they don't cooperate.

-"Having a sword of Damocles having over Assad's head is not necessarily a bad thing," Tabler said.
+"Having a sword of Damocles hanging over Assad's head is not necessarily a bad thing," Tabler said.

 Vershbow sees an opportunity for the US to apply pressure as well.
 "If Russia wants an endless civil war, they will continue to shield Assad," the former ambassador said.
 Tillerson should tell Russia that "if you want to bring this to an end, giving Assad impunity has to stop," he said.
 The question, Vershbow added, is whether the US will be prepared "to threaten the 'or else' part."